Gordon 24ORCH

 For my friend John Churchwell

 Long (and erroneously) attributed to a schoolboy, “My Jesus I love thee, I know thou art mine” was published in England with the verses we sing today by William Antliff in 1862, a composite of unattributed source material.
-One source is known, however: "O Jesus, my Savior, I know thou art mine" by Caleb Jarvis Taylor (1804) of Kentucky, which contributes a significant portion of the language merged by Antliff with other material to produce the hymn we sing today.
+One source is known, however: "O Jesus, my Savior, I know thou art mine" by Caleb Jarvis Taylor (1804) of Kentucky, which contributes about one third of the language incorporated by Antliff with other material to produce the hymn we sing today.
 Rather than the work of a child, Antliff (1818-1834) intended it to be especially for a child - he published it twice more in a denominational youth magazine (with two part music for treble voices) and in a Sunday school hymn book.
 It was a final imprint two years after its first appearance in The London Hymn Book that its greater possibilities as a hymn for any child of faith were realized, no matter their age.

 Extensive discussion regarding the provenance of the hymn can be found at on our GORDON page (opens a new tab)